ballerina-platform/module-ballerinax-hubspot.marketing.events/ballerina/Package.md

 [//]: # "TODO: Add overview mentioning the purpose of the module, supported REST API versions, and other high-level details."

+[HubSpot](https://www.hubspot.com/our-story) is an customer platform with all the software, integrations, and resources users need to connect thier marketing, sales, and customer service.

+The `ballerinax/hubspot.marketing.events` package offers APIs to connect and interact with [HubSpot API for Marketing Events](https://developers.hubspot.com/docs/reference/api/marketing/marketing-events) endpoints, specifically based on [HubSpot Marketing Events API v3 OpenAPI spec](https://github.com/HubSpot/HubSpot-public-api-spec-collection/blob/main/PublicApiSpecs/Marketing/Marketing%20Events/Rollouts/129888/v3/marketingEvents.json).

+Using this API, users can develop applications easily that enables you to track marketing events, such as a webinar, along with the contacts who registered and attended the event.

 ## Setup guide

 [//]: # "TODO: Add detailed steps to obtain credentials and configure the module."